-How long does it take for an insurance claim to be processed?
+How long does it take for a car insurance claim to be processed?

 Can you claim car insurance on tax?

-If you use your car for work, you may be able to claim a deduction for car expenses, including car insurance.
-This includes if you are using your car as a ride-sharing service or as an employee travelling for work.
+If you use your car for work, you may be able to claim a deduction for some car expenses such as car insurance.
+This may include if you’re using your car as a ride-sharing service or as an employee travelling for work.

-However, if you use your car for both business and private use you will need to separate your car expenses so that you don’t claim for personal use.
-An effective way to do this is through a logbook.
+However, if you use your car for both business and private use you typically need to separate your car expenses so that you don’t claim for personal use.

 Traps that could lead to your claim being rejected